corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 * Use the `MeteringCollectionFlow` flow to collect metering data from a node by using the node's shell.
 You must specify, as an argument, the time window over which the flow will be collecting metering data.
 You can also specify a set of CorDapps to filter the data by.
 The flow output represents both the total count of metering events that match the filter within the time window, and a breakdown of these events based on the commands involved and the signing entities.
 You can invoke this flow from the shell, however its usage via RPC has been deprecated - you can use the `NodeMeteringCollectionFlow` flow instead.
 This flow gathers data from the "current" node - the node where it was initiated.
 * Use the `NodeMeteringCollectionFlow` flow to collect metering data from a node by connecting to it via RPC.
 You must specify, as an argument, the time window over which the flow will be collecting metering data.
 You can also specify a set of CorDapps to filter the data by.
 The flow output represents both the total count of metering events that match the filter within the time window, and a breakdown of these events based on the commands involved and the signing entities.
 This flow gathers data from the "current" node - the node where it was initiated.
-* The `FilteredMeteringCollectionFlow` flow is similar to the `NodeMeteringCollectionFlow` flow with the only difference being that `FilteredMeteringCollectionFlow` collects data from another node on the network - a node that is different from the one where the flow was initiated.
+* Use the `FilteredMeteringCollectionFlow` flow to collect metering data from another node on the network by connecting to it via RPC.
+The `FilteredMeteringCollectionFlow` flow is identical to the `NodeMeteringCollectionFlow` flow except that `FilteredMeteringCollectionFlow` collects data from another node on the network - a node that is different from the one where the flow was initiated.
 For that reason, it requires an additional argument where you must specify the party running the node where metering data is to be collected from.
 * Use the `AggregatedMeteringCollectionFlow` flow to collect aggregated metering data from other nodes on the network - nodes that are different from the one where it was initiated.
 You must specify, as arguments, the time window over which the flow will be collecting metering data as well as the party running the node where metering data will be collected from.
 The flow output represents the total count of signing events that happened on the monitored nodes during the specified time window.
-* The `MultiFilteredCollectionFlow` flow is similar to the `FilteredMeteringCollectionFlow` flow with the only difference being that `MultiFilteredCollectionFlow` collects data from multiple nodes on the network sequentially in a single flow, and returns the result as a `JSON` string.
+* Use the `MultiFilteredCollectionFlow` flow to collect metering data from multiple nodes on the network by connecting to them via RPC.
+The `MultiFilteredCollectionFlow` flow is identical to the `FilteredMeteringCollectionFlow` flow except that `MultiFilteredCollectionFlow` collects data from multiple nodes on the network sequentially in a single flow, and returns the result as a `JSON` string.
 You can use this flow from the node shell only.
-You can use the dedicated method `FilteredMeteringCollectionFlow#multiCollect` to collect metering data from multiple nodes in parallel by using an RPC client to connect to the nodes.
+You can use the dedicated method `FilteredMeteringCollectionFlow#multiCollect` to collect metering data from multiple nodes in parallel by using an RPC client to connect to the initiating flow - the collection process then uses the flow framework to collect metering data from the other nodes on the network.
-* The `MultiAggregatedCollectionFlow` flow is similar to the `AggregatedMeteringCollectionFlow` flow with the only difference being that `MultiAggregatedCollectionFlow` collects data from multiple nodes on the network sequentially in a single flow, and returns the result as a `JSON` string.
+* Use the `MultiAggregatedCollectionFlow` flow to collect aggregated metering data from multiple nodes on the network sequentially in a single flow.
+The `MultiAggregatedCollectionFlow` flow is identical to the `AggregatedMeteringCollectionFlow` flow except that `MultiAggregatedCollectionFlow` collects data from multiple nodes on the network sequentially in a single flow, and returns the result as a `JSON` string.
 You can use this flow from the node shell only.
-You can use the dedicated method `AggregatedMeteringCollectionFlow#multiCollect` to collect metering data from multiple nodes in parallel by using an RPC client to connect to the nodes.
+If you want to use an RPC client to connect to the nodes, use the dedicated method `AggregatedMeteringCollectionFlow#multiCollect` to collect metering data from multiple nodes in parallel via RPC.
 * Use the `NotaryCollectionFlow` flow to collect metering data from notaries.
 You must specify, as an argument, the time window over which the flow will be collecting metering data.
 The flow output represents the total count of notarisation requests during the specified time window, along with a breakdown of these requests filtered by the parties that made them.
-* The `RetrieveCordappDataFlow` flow is a utility flow you can use to extract CorDapp hashes and signing keys for a given CorDapp name, in the correct format, for use in the `NodeMeteringCollectionFlow` flow filter (see above).
+* Use the `RetrieveCordappDataFlow` utility flow to extract CorDapp hashes and signing keys for a given CorDapp name, in the correct format, for use in the `NodeMeteringCollectionFlow` flow filter (see above).
 This flow provides information about the versions and vendors of the returned CorDapps so that the correct CorDapp data can be selected.

 {{< warning >}}
 The `NotaryCollectionFlow` flow does not allow the collection of metering data for notaries configured in high-availability mode.
 {{< /warning >}}

+{{< note >}}
+The difference between `AggregatedMeteringCollectionFlow` and `FilteredMeteringCollectionFlow` is that the output of the `FilteredMeteringCollectionFlow` flow provides a detailed breakdown of the events by identity and command, and `AggregatedMeteringCollectionFlow` only reports the total number of signing events in the metering data collection.
+{{< /note >}}

 ## Installation